 - Website maintenance, troubleshooting, and testing

 Whether you have one business website or a dozen, you should be able to find a virtual assistant to take all your web development, design, and maintenance worries off your shoulders.
 Moreover, you’ll find the flexibility to be one of the major perks of outsourcing to a VA rather than a web design/development company.

 In Praise of VAs Who Specialise

-Under most business circumstances, getting specialised tasks completed (like human resources management, website development, bookkeeping, and research) ends up being expensive or time-consuming—or sometimes both.
+Under most business circumstances, getting specialized tasks completed (like human resources management, website development, bookkeeping, and research) ends up being expensive or time-consuming—or sometimes both.

 When you outsource to a Virtual Assistant who specialises in certain activities though, you’ll not only get these tasks fulfilled more affordably; you’ll also benefit from a lot more flexibility.

 For example, if you want a VA to work on a single project for you, he or she can do that.
 If you want her to take on tasks on a frequent but irregular basis, she can do that too, and you only pay for the time that she works for you.
 If you want your VA to work long-term, integrating into your team for an indefinite period, well… that’s even better all around.

-In most cases, you’ll find that even specialist VAs are happy to perform general administrative and organisational activities.
+In most cases, you’ll find that even specialist VAs are happy to perform general administrative and organizational activities.
 That means you can benefit from an extra pair of (virtual) hands on your team for when things get hectic, as well as someone who can keep your accounts in order, build your websites, or handle your HR.

 Specialization and Generalisation?